llcesselx/llcesselx/README.md

 - 👋 Hi, I’m @llcesselx
-- 👀 I’m interested in ... video games, cybersecurity, and recently... web development!
+- 👀 I’m interested in ... embedded engineering and robotics, crossfit, and playing coop games online with friends
 - 🌱 I’m currently learning ...
-Python, HTML, CSS and Javascript
+Python, C, and how to snatch
-- 💞️ I’m looking to collaborate on ... indie video games maybe? a website?
+- 💞️ I’m looking to collaborate on ... an indie video game or recreating a robot like the iRobot.
-- 📫 How to reach me ... stretch your arms out and try to touch
+- 📫 How to reach me ... https://www.linkedin.com/in/lea-tice

-I'm currently using Github as a place to store my code from class projects and not really what its supposed to be used for I guess.
-So don't let my branches and repos confuse you :P

 <!---
 llcesselx/llcesselx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.